What Is Morphine Withdrawal?

 Duration Of Withdrawal

-The length of the withdrawal process is different for every morphine user.
+The length of the withdrawal process is different for every Morphine user.
 Symptoms of withdrawal can begin as early as 6 hours after the last dose.
-The physical, flu-like symptoms usually last three to five days.
-Psychological symptoms known as post-acute withdrawal symptoms (PAWS) can last longer, and some do not fade for weeks.
-Examples include anxiety, the inability to experience pleasure, depression, irritability, mood swings, decrease in enery, poor concentration, and insomnia.
+The physical, flu-like symptoms usually last 3 to 5 days.
+Psychological symptoms known as Post-Acute Withdrawal Symptoms (PAWS) can last longer, and some do not fade for weeks.
+Examples include anxiety, the inability to experience pleasure, depression, irritability, mood swings, decrease in energy, poor concentration, and insomnia.

 The Morphine withdrawal process can be highly stressful.
 For the best chance at making a full recovery, Morphine users are advised to get help at a treatment center.